ray-project/ray/doc/source/train/getting-started-pytorch-lightning.rst

 Reporting checkpoints and metrics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To persist your checkpoints and monitor training progress, simply add a :class:`ray.train.lightning.RayTrainReportCallback` utility callback to your Trainer.
+To persist your checkpoints and monitor training progress, add a :class:`ray.train.lightning.RayTrainReportCallback` utility callback to your Trainer.